Wanting to become a certified investment management analyst?

 CAIA Careers and Salaries

 Alternative Investment Analysts can expect to make anywhere from $60K to $158K a year.
-But unlike other certifications, their pay is highly variable, so your salary might not be as high as others in your field.
+But unlike other certifications, their pay is highly variable.
+So, your salary might not be as high as others in your field.
 It’s still worth getting this designation, but you need to set your financial expectations at a reasonable level.

 However, the good news is that CAIA’s job outlook is positive— they’re projected to grow 8% in the next few years.
 Most of the available jobs are in larger companies, such as investment banks and private equity firms.
 These companies regularly work with alternative investments, so someone who’s CAIA certified is an excellent fit.

-Best CAIA Prep Course: Analyst Prep
+Best CAIA Prep Course: Kaplan

 Other Investment Analyst Certifications To Consider